Welcome to my blog!

 Delicious Hazelnut Brownies: A Healthy Easter Treat

-These brownies are made with wholesome ingredients like hazelnut flour, coconut palm sugar, and blueberry compote, offering a healthier alternative to traditional brownies without sacrificing flavour.
-Plus, they're so easy to make, perfect for a stress-free Easter baking session.
+These brownies are made with wholesome ingredients like hazelnut flour, coconut palm sugar, and blueberry compote — a healthier alternative to traditional brownies without sacrificing flavour.
+They’re simple to make, too, perfect for a stress-free Easter baking session.